ledgersmb/LedgerSMB/doc/adr/README.md

 * Use of custom web elements to transition UI
 * Use of custom web elements to phase out AMD parser (if we do); and the use of the shim on Safari
-* Move to customizable business processes in Perl (thus not in the database!)
-* Use of state machines to manage resource (e.g. accounting document) life cycle